zostay/RakuWAPI/README.md

 The application server supplies a [Set](http://doc.perl6.org/type/Set) of strings to the applicaiton in `p6w.response.protocol` that specifies the way in which the application server expects the application to response.
 This specification defines the following response protocols: "HTTP" and "WebSocket".
 Application servers SHOULD support both of these protocols when appropriate for the `SERVER_PROTOCOL`.

-The way the server responds to these two protocols are handled is defined below.
+The way the server handles these two protocols responses is defined below.

 ##### 2.0.4.0 HTTP Responses

-The "HTTP" response protocol is appropriate when the `SERVER_PROTOCOL` is HTTP/1.0 or HTTP/1.1 or HTTP/2.
+The "HTTP" response protocol is appropriate when the `SERVER_PROTOCOL` is HTTP/1.0, HTTP/1.1, and HTTP/2.

 The P6SGI application is expected to return a [Promise](http://doc.perl6.org/type/Promise).
 The application will keep this Promise when it has a response to return.
-It will be kept with a [Capture](http://doc.perl6.org/type/Capture) which contains 3 positional arguments: the status code, the headers, and the message body, respectively.
+It will be kept with a [Capture](http://doc.perl6.org/type/Capture) containing 3 positional arguments: the status code, the headers, and the message body, respectively.

   * The status code is returned as an integer matching one of the standard HTTP status codes (e.g., 200 for success, 500 for error, 404 for not found, etc.).

   * The headers are returned as a List of Pairs mapping header names to header values.

   * The response payload is returned as a [Supply](http://doc.perl6.org/type/Supply) that emits zero or more objects.
-The server MUST handle any [Cool](http://doc.perl6.org/type/Cool) or [Blob](http://doc.perl6.org/type/Blob) that are emitted as part of the message payload.
-In addition to Cool and Blob, servers may also received [List](http://doc.perl6.org/type/List)s of [Pair](http://doc.perl6.org/type/Pair)s to allow applications to embed trailing headers, and [Associative](http://doc.perl6.org/type/Associative) objects containing protocol-specific messages and options.
+The server SHOULD handle anything emitted as part of the message payload.
+Any [Blob](http://doc.perl6.org/type/Blob) encountered SHOULD be forwarded on to the origin as is.
+Servers SHOULD handle [List](http://doc.perl6.org/type/List)s of [Pair](http://doc.perl6.org/type/Pair)s by turning them into trailing headers.
+Any other positional or list SHOULD be ignored, possibly with a warning.
+Servers MAY handle [Associative](http://doc.perl6.org/type/Associative) objects containing protocol-specific messages and options.
+Servers SHOULD ignore any other associative or map objects, possibly with a warning.
+Any other [Mu](http://doc.perl6.org/type/Mu) object should be stringified and encoded and then passed on to the origin.
+If the object cannot be stringified, the server SHOULD handle that as a server error.

-Here's an example of such a typical application:
+Here's an example of a typical application:

 ```perl6
     sub app(%env) {